sampsakuronen/terrific-status-updater/README.md

 ## Usage

+1. Create a classic GitHub Personal Access token with read rights to `repo` scope in all organizations you wish to track
-1. Open `pr-radiator.html`
+2. Open `pr-radiator.html` and use the UI
-2. Authenticate with GitHub
-3. Add the repositories you would like to follow

 ## Contributing